Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ### Level 1: Spellcasting

 Drawing from your innate magic, you can cast spells.
 See chapter 7 for the rules on spellcasting.
-The information below details how you use those rules with Sorcerer spells, which appear in the [Sorcerer spell list](../../spells/class-specific/sorcerer.md) later in the class’s description.
+The information below details how you use those rules with Sorcerer spells, which appear in the [Sorcerer spell list](../../spells/class-specific/sorcerer.md) later in the class's description.

 #### Cantrips